Vyral/brad-cohen/_posts/2018-06-13-why-now-is-a-great-time-to-sell-in-our-market.md

 This means **sellers can command top dollar for their properties because buyers have limited options to choose from and there is high competition between them.** Inventory is the main reason we are in a seller’s market.
 Our total supply is around 365 available homes for sale, which is down 20 homes from the previous year and almost 100 compared to the year before that.
 {: .present-before-paste}

-What does this mean for home values? **Values have been rising and continue to rise based on the dwindling inventory levels.** It is basic economics—as supply goes down, demand goes up, and so do prices. &nbsp;
+What does this mean for home values? **Values have been rising and continue to rise based on the dwindling inventory levels.** It is basic economics—as supply goes down, demand goes up, and so do prices.
 {: .present-before-paste}

 {% include pullquote.html %}